What are hemorrhoids?

 How are hemorrhoid problems treated?

-Interestingly, soap can irritate hemorrhoids, but be sure to clean the area with warm water during a shower or bath every day.
+Interestingly, soap can irritate hemorrhoids, but clean the area with warm water during a shower or bath every day.

 If none of these solutions work, Dr. Sternberg may inject a chemical into the blood vessel to reduce its size.
 If you have prolapsing hemorrhoids, Dr. Sternberg can cut off the circulation to the hemorrhoid by placing a band around it, causing it to shrink.